 Unfortunately, no single tactic will recession-proof your recruiting process.
 The problems are complex, and so are the solutions.
-A multi-faceted approach that keeps your recruiting function flexible and responsive offers your company the best chance to survive-perhaps even prosper-during these tough economic times.
+A multi-faceted approach, which keeps your recruiting function flexible and responsive, offers your company the best chance to survive - and perhaps even prosper - during these tough economic times.
 Here is a compilation of the top recruiting strategies to endure the wild ride.

 Defend your recruiting budget.

 Above all else, fight against your CFO's temptation to institute a company-wide hiring freeze.
 The knee-jerk reaction may initially cut costs.
 But, it will also seriously impede your company's responsiveness once the economy improves.

-Instead of issuing a blanket freeze and slashing recruiters, suggest that your

-CFO implement a spot-freeze.
-Analyze which business units are growing and which are shrinking, then select the best targets for hiring suspension.
+Instead of issuing a blanket freeze and slashing recruiters, suggest that your CFO implement a spot-freeze.
+Analyze which call on them for their best recruiting practices.